matsta25/angular-starter-app/README.md

 AT THE END:

- *  [ ] add file tree on readme & update tree in docs
+ *  [ ] update tree in docs & add file tree on readme
- *  [ ] update docs clean manually section from clean.sh
  *  [ ] remove 'project under maintenance'

 I DONT KNOW: